Alvand: Hydrology

-The Alvand range forms the main watershed in Hamadan Province, with most of the province's rivers arising from the snowmelt on Mount Alvand and then flowing either north or south.
-Generally, the rivers on the north side the mountain are mostly seasonal, while those on the south side flow year-round.
+The Alvand range forms the main watershed in Hamadan province, with most of the province's rivers arising from the snowmelt on Mount Alvand and then flowing either north or south.
+Generally, the rivers on the north side of the mountain are mostly seasonal, while those on the south side flow year-round.

 The main rivers on the north side of Mount Alvand are the Talvar and the Qurichay (aka Siahrud).
 The Talvar begins at Kuh-e Safid in the northwest and ultimately joins the Sefidrud, the longest river in Iran, which flows to the Caspian Sea.
 The Qurichay, meanwhile, begins in the highlands between Hamadan and Malayer.
-It passes through the northern Alvand highlands and eventually flows into Lake Qom.
+It passes through the northern Alvand highlands and eventually drains into Lake Qom.

 The main rivers on the south side are the Gamasiab and the Qelqelrud (itself a tributary of the Gamasiab).
 The Gamasiab is another name for the Karkheh River in its upper course.
 Its headwaters, known as the Sarab-e Gamasiab, are located southeast of Nahavand.
 The river then crosses the Nahavand plain and is joined by the Malayer River as well as the Qelqelrud.

 Another river system, the Abshineh Rud, has its source on Alvand's eastern slopes.
 It flows north to the kavir of Qom, but because a lot of its water is used for irrigation, it only actually reaches the kavir after very wet winters.
 It reaches its peak flow during March and April and dries up almost completely during the summer.

 Nomadism

 The Alvand highlands are the traditional pastures for several nomadic tribes.
 The Torkeshvand, who speak the Laki language, have their summer pasture on the western slopes of Alvand, while the Yarimtoghlu have theirs on the east side.
 A third group that belongs to the Shahsevan also comes to the east side, but only in small numbers.
-Since the 20th century, sedentary agriculture and livestock breeding has expanded significantly into what used to be nomad territory.
+Since the 20th century, sedentary agriculture and livestock breeding has expanded significantly into what used to be nomadic territory.